Blueberry Thyme Skillet Pie! These sweet individual pies are so easy to make, and the blueberry thyme filling is beyond extraordinary.

 - ¼ cup 60 ml water

-- 2 tbsp 30 g of potato starch or corn starch
+- 2 tablespoon 30 g of potato starch or corn starch

-- 2 tbsp 30 ml extra-virgin olive oil (optional)
+- 2 tablespoon 30 ml extra-virgin olive oil (optional)

 - Sugar for decorating the crust optional

 FOR THE CRUST

 - I make my pie crust in a food processor.
 If you don’t have one, follow the alternative instructions.